mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 26 - Exceptions Polluting/readme.md

 *It is very nice to have lots of different exceptions.
 Your code is declarative and robust.
 Or not?*

-> TL;DR; Don't create anemic and empty objects.
+> TL;DR: Don't create anemic and empty objects.
 Even if they are Exceptions.

 # Problems